BloomTech-Labs/omega2020-fe/README.md

 ### Solution: React & React Router
 **What problems does this solution solve for this specific project?**
-- the app works fast because it is already saved.
+- Increases performance.
 - React Router manages the url and declares what will be rendered
 - It is the best of both worlds, integrating both server-side and client-side rendering.
 - Can reuse components
 - Code is stable since it flows in one direction

 **What are the costs of using this solution?**
-- the app has to load fully before it is useful
+- The app has to load fully before it is useful
 - Lots of libraries must be used
 - Folder structure can get complicated